 Campbell was born in Streatham, London, England.
 Her mother, Valerie Campbell (née Morris), is a former ballet dancer of Jamaican descent.
 In accordance with her mother's wishes, Campbell has never met her unnamed father, who left then-18-year-old Valerie two months after the birth of their daughter.
 Campbell is Black Jamaican and also of Chinese Hakka descent through her paternal grandmother of Chinese Jamaican ancestry (family name Ming).
 Of her appearance, Campbell has said: "My features are completely ethnic, and I'm proud of them."

-Europe with the dance troupe Fantastica.
+As a young child, Campbell was left in the care of a nanny while her mother travelled across Europe with the dance troupe Fantastica.
 At age 10, she was accepted into the Italia Conti Academy stage school, where she studied ballet.
 She attended Dunraven School, a comprehensive school run by Inner London Education Authority in Streatham.

 Campbell's first public appearance came aged 7 in February 1978 when she was cast as a pupil to appear in a music video for Bob Marley's song Is This Love?.
 In 1982, she appeared in another music video, this time as a tap dancer for Culture Club's I'll Tumble 4 Ya.